w3c/ServiceWorker/explainer.md

 ### Redirects

-HTTP redirects happen whenever a browser recevies a `3xx` status code, most often [`302`](http://en.wikipedia.org/wiki/HTTP_302).
+HTTP redirects happen whenever a browser receives a `3xx` status code, most often [`302`](http://en.wikipedia.org/wiki/HTTP_302).

 Redirection is a fact of life in modern networks, so Navigation Controllers must